 February 12-15, 2018 - Orlando, Florida

-Join us at the 22nd Annual ARC Industry Forum in Orlando, Florida to learn more about how the digital enterprise will be realized and the benefits that this can bring.
+Join us at the 22nd Annual ARC Industry Forum in Orlando, Florida to learn more about how digitizing factories, cities, and infrastructure will benefit technology end users and suppliers alike.
 Discover what your peers are doing today and what steps they are taking in their respective journeys.

 Most industrial companies still tend to make decisions based on habitual ways of doing things, tribal knowledge, rules-of-thumb, and the opinions of in-house experts.
 But leading companies are moving to an information-driven culture and business model in which all decisions are made based on analysis of operations and business process data.
 Throughout the organization, these companies employ software to collect, contextualize, visualize, and analyze data to gain new insights.
 The common question is, “What does the data tell us?”
 Armed with new insights, organizations can anticipate changes and drive better business results.